-Snapper fishing will be the go-to strategy for near coastal “meat hunters” offshore Stuart as many local species of snapper, including lane, vermilion, mangrove (gray), and mutton will be engaged in their yearly spawning period.
-These snapper and the salty groceries they represent, will populate an expansive swath of Martin County’s reef system from 50 to 180 feet of water, allowing captains and anglers to dial in a daily fishing strategy that best fits individual desires and abilities.
+The forever Florida summer will set the stage for the offshore anglers of August.
+Snapper fishing will be the go-to strategy for near coastal “meat hunters” as many local species of snapper, including lane, vermilion, mangrove (gray), and mutton, will be engaged in their yearly spawning period this month.
+These snapper, and the salty groceries they represent, will populate an expansive swath of Martin County’s reef system from 50 to 180 feet of water, allowing captains and anglers to dial in a daily fishing strategy that best fits individual desires and abilities.

 FORECAST BY: Capt.
 Rocky Carbia